heymarkwetzel/ux-portfolio/projects/closerlook.md

 ### My responsibilities
 - Achieve a basic understanding of WEM; to navigate, not author
 - Organize a schema that accounts for all components and modules
-- Create a robust symbol library that includes said components and modules
+- Create a robust symbol library that includes all relevant components and modules
 - Document the library for future designers

 ---